MSc Project Marking Guidelines

 Note that according to the University's marking regulations (see the document Taught Assessment Regulations (PDF), and in particular page 32), a dissertation may be judged satisfactory, as presented and without alteration, despite containing small deficiencies and editorial imperfections.

-From October 2012 onwards, it is no longer possible for markers to recommend that marginal fails be resubmitted with minor ammendments.
-Resubmissions are not permitted unless this has been approved by CSPC on the basis of a case submitted by the College of Science and Engineering.
+Markers may not recommend that marginal fails be resubmitted with minor ammendments.
+Resubmissions are not permitted unless this has been approved by CSPC on the basis of a case submitted by the College of Science and Engineering (or in a case falling under Taught Assessment Regulation 58; see below).
 If the Board of Examiners wishes a student to resubmit, a case on the basis of special circumstances needs to be submitted to CSPC as a College-requested concession.

 Accordingly, markers should assign projects their marks according to the following criteria:

-The dissertation is at least fair on each of the basic criteria and is fair on at least one of the additional criteria.
+The dissertation is at least fair on each of the basic criteria and is fair on some of the additional criteria.

-The dissertation is at least fair on each of the basic criteria and is fair on at least two of the additional criteria.
+The dissertation is at least fair on each of the basic criteria and is fair on most of the additional criteria.

-The dissertation is at least good on each of the basic criteria and is at least fair on most of the additional criteria.
+The dissertation is at least good on each of the basic criteria and is at least fair on each of the additional criteria.

 The dissertation is at least good on each of the basic criteria and is at least fair and sometimes good on each of the additional criteria.